Monday, August 24, 2020

 By this time it's evident that Zofia is suppressing something so terrible she mustn't remember it.

 When she arrives in Foehrenwald to search for her brother, the kindness of the refugees helps Zofia and her mental state improves.
 She begins a relationship with a man named Josef Meuller and she rediscovers her skill for sewing and tailoring as her family once owned a clothing factory.
 She takes a trip to the Kloster Indersdorf, a camp that took in children from Dachau to see if Abek is there but this proves fruitless.
 The kindly nun, Sister Therese who runs the camp, offers to post notices and shortly afterwards, Abek shows up at Foehrenwald.
-It's seems unbelievable.
+It seems unbelievable.

 But soon Zofia comes to the realization that the boy claiming to be her brother is not her brother.
 This and the realization of Josef's true identity force Zofia to confront what really happened in the train to Abek at Birkenau.
-This memory that had been suppressed so she could survive through the horror each day brought.
+This memory had been suppressed so she could survive through the horror of each day.
 "I left pieces of myself in that car.
 I left pieces I will never get back.
 I left them unwillingly, as my mind forced itself to block away those impossible, impossible minutes.
-I left them willingly for my own protection, because remembering that story would hae demolished every reason I had to survive.
+I left them willingly for my own protection, because remembering that story would have demolished every reason I had to survive.
 And beyond all reason, beyond any possible explanation, I still did want to survive."

 Although Abek was gone, his story lived on in the jacket that Zofia had made for him containing the alphabet of their lives.
 It was found by another little boy who also wanted to survive and who losing his family hoped to find another.
 But that alphabet which told the story of Zofia and her family is no more.
 Now it has changed.